mikosik/smooth-build/doc/tutorial.md

 Despite that we kept passing only one argument in all above examples.
 It didn't cause any error as smooth was capable to infer parameter this argument should be assigned to by comparing its type with parameter types.
-Parameters left without match are assigned zero value of given type.
+Parameters left without match are assigned default value of given type.

 However if there's ambiguity (smooth is not able to deduce which arguments should be assigned to which parameters) then it fails with error.